 The CLC also charters the BC Federation of Labour.
-The BCFed communicate labour issues to the Provincial Government on behalf of union workers in British Columbia.
+The BC Fed communicate labour issues to the Provincial Government on behalf of union workers in British Columbia.
 There are provincial federations of labour in all the provinces and territories.

 The CLC also charters Labour Councils.
 These are places where all the union workers from a region can come together to share information and receive training.
+Labour councils work to build grassroots relationships and advance the vision of the trade union movement at the community level.
 The Labour Councils in British Columbia are:

-- Campbell River, Courtenay and District Labour Council - East Kootenay District Labour Council - Fraser Valley Labour Council - Kamloops and District Labour Council - Kitimat-Terrace and District Labour Council - Nanaimo, Duncan and District Labour Council - New Westminster and District Labour Council
+- Campbell River, Courtenay and District Labour Council - East Kootenay District Labour Council - Fraser Valley Labour Council - Kamloops and District Labour Council - Kitimat-Terrace and District Labour Council - Nanaimo, Duncan and District Labour Council

+- New Westminster and District Labour Council

 - North Central Labour Council of British Columbia

 - North Okanagan Labour Council

 - Port Alberni and District Labour Council

-- Prince Rupert Labour Council
+- North Coast Labour Council

 - South Okanagan-Boundary Labour Council

 - Squamish and District Labour Committee

 - Sunshine Coast Labour Council

 - Vancouver and District Labour Council

 - Victoria Labour Council

 - West Kootenay Labour Council

 Any union member can attend a labour council meeting as a guest and watch a meeting.

-Union members can participate at each of these organizations.
-Delegates are elected, or appointed.
+Delegates are elected or appointed.
+If you are interested in formally joining a labour council, talk to a Labour Relations Officer or email dpike@pea.org.